JDilling3r/GeneticAlgorithmRouteDelivery/README.md

 While other algorithms may have a faster time-space complexity, I feel the genetic algorithm is an 'outside of the box' approach to this Multi Travelling Salesman problem.
 I chose it due to its elusiveness and for the stochastic behavior it employs (rather than pure deterministic optimization).
 There is an added ability to escape locally optimal solutions.
 Although I am not *new* to Python, I am not an expert and this implementation has much room for improvement.

 # What is the Genetic Algorithm
-The genetic algorithm is a heuristic approach to a solving algorithm.
+The genetic algorithm is a heuristic solving algorithm.
 It borrows characteristics from Charles Darwin's theory of natural evolution.
 The genetic algorithm yields the best 'individual' from the last 'population' where multiple generations, each containing a population, produce offspring that populate the next.
 There are crossover functions, mutation functions, and natural selection functions that aid in emulating evolution.

 # What is provided by Western Governors University
 An excel spreadsheet containing a weighted distance table.
 (WGUPS_DistanceTable.xlsx)